collaide/repository-manager/README.md

 ## Preparing your models

-You can choose wich model can have repository.
+You can choose witch model can have repository.

 In your model: